I’m an entrepreneur, mediator, systems thinker, and the founder of Altura Ventures and Altura Mediation.

 1980 – First exit while still in college

-Builds and sells a sales-tracking software company to Haggar, discovering that good software can quietly rewire how a business works.
+Builds and sells a sales-tracking software company to Haggar, discovering that end-user programming software like VisiCalc can completely rewire how a business works.

 1982 – Designing a GUI before Mac & Windows

-At Xerox, develops Lone Star, a graphical user interface for PCs that ships internally more than two years before the Macintosh and Windows reach the market.
+At Xerox, develops Lone Star, a graphical user interface for PCs that is demoed at PARC more than two years before the Macintosh and Windows reach the market.

 1984 – Bringing GUI to everyday PCs